 For cases where you’ve accidentally entered the wrong account or routing number, what happens next depends on whether or not it passes the validation check.
 If the number is rejected by the IRS, it will issue a paper check instead of a direct deposit.
 In instances where the IRS validates the number but your bank rejects it, the funds will be returned to the IRS.
 Once the IRS receives those funds, it will issue a paper check.
 Things get a bit complicated, however, when the IRS validates the number and your bank accepts the funds.

-What To Do If Your Refund Is Incorrectly Deposited Due To Error
+What To Do If Your Refund Is Incorrectly Deposited Due To Your Error

 If the IRS validates your account number and your bank deposits your refund into the wrong account, you must work directly with your bank to resolve the issue.
 This is because the IRS assumes no responsibility for your errors.
 Even if a tax preparer made the mistake, you’ll need to contact your financial institution if you hope to retrieve your refund.
 Unfortunately, there is no guarantee you’ll get the money back.
 Generally, one of three things may happen: